Description

 Using this definition on our asset we see for example:

-• Looking at the maximum days below previous high of 711 days in the last 5 years of iShares 1-3 Year Treasury Bond ETF, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• The average time in days below previous high water mark over 5 years of iShares 1-3 Year Treasury Bond ETF is 230 days, which is higher, thus worse compared to the benchmark SPY (121 days) in the same period.

 Performance (YTD)